Kentucky Channel: As KET3

-In early 2002, the statewide relaunch of KET2 through the facilities of WKMJ-TV in Louisville, along with two new digital services, KET3 and KET4, were launched over the air as multicast services that were made available through the digital signals of all fifteen principal KET satellites.
+In early 2002, the statewide relaunch of KET2 through the facilities of WKMJ-TV (channel 68) in Louisville, along with two new digital services, KET3 and KET4, were launched over the air as multicast services that were made available through the digital signals of all fifteen principal KET satellites.
 Initially, KET3 began broadcasting as a locally programmed 24/7 PBS Kids channel programmed by KET, while KET4 began as a PBS digital sampler channel.
 KET's second, third, and fourth subchannels, which were launched in May 2002, were the first ever digital subchannels in most, if not all, of Kentucky's primary media markets (e.g. Paducah, Evansville, Bowling Green, Louisville, Cincinnati, Lexington, and Huntington markets), as most commercial outlets typically never began to launch digital signals or multicast services until the mid- to late-2000s.

 On September 2, 2002, KET3 and KET4 were repurposed to become over-the-air digital relaunches of Star Channels 703 and 704 as both the then-new third and fourth subchannels began simulcasting the two respective channels, making them available to tens of thousands of homes via the digital over-the-air signals and on cable television systems for the first time.
-This has provided a benefit to parents of home-schooled children and teachers at parochial schools (i.e. Christian and Catholic schools) in addition to teachers and students of public schools, as well as KET viewers that watch lifelong learning-oriented programming on a regular basis.
+This has provided a benefit to parents of home-schooled children, and teachers at parochial schools (i.e. Christian and Catholic schools) in addition to teachers and students of public schools, as well as KET viewers that watch lifelong learning-oriented programming on a regular basis.
 In addition, KET4 also carried PBS HD programming during primetime hours.
 Sometime following that conversion, cable companies within the state began adding those digital channels to their channel lineups.
-The satellite-bssed services were discontinued on June 30, 2005, therefore making the instructional programming and Annenberg Channel programming exclusively available through KET3 and KET4, respectively.
+The satellite-based services were discontinued on June 30, 2005, therefore making the instructional programming and Annenberg Channel programming exclusively available through KET3 and KET4, respectively.